asish012/aws-solution-architect-associate/class-notes-cloudguru/m7-01-database.md

     - MariaDB
 - Non Relational Databases
     - DynamoDB      (key-value)
+- Data Warehousing (OLAP)
+    - RedShift
+- In memory caching
-    - ElastiCache   (in-memory data store)
+    - ElastiCache
+- Graph DB
-    - Neptune       (graph)
+    - Neptune

 * Non relational db terminologies
     * Collection        = Tables
     * Document          = Row
     * Key Value Pair    = Fields

-- DataWarehousing

 - OLTP vs OLAP (Online Transaction Processing vs Online Analytics Processing)
     - If you need to run a complex analytics query on your system you shouldn't run it on the running production database.
 Because that would slow down the usual operation of your system.
 Instead you should create a copy of your current database and run your analytics query on that.
 There comes the concept of DataWarehousing.